pocomane/brewed-in-the-apocalypse/bita-strong.md

 will end.
 This move can act as an opposition roll.

-__Experience__ When something important happens in the fiction, the scenarist will ask to all the players do add a new trait to the character.
+__Experience__ When something important happens in the fiction, the scenarist will ask to all the protagonists do add a new trait to the character.
 The trait is selected by each player, but if it is completely new, all the people at the table should agree on using it.